opnsense/docs/source/manual/how-tos/cloud_backup.rst

 A standard Google account can be created at https://accounts.google.com.

-1. Create a Google Project
+1. Set up a Google Project
 ==========================

-First you need to create a project in the Google developer console:
+First you need to set up a project in the Google developer console:

 -  Go to https://console.developers.google.com/project and log into your Google account.
 -  On the "Manage resources" page that appears, click on the **+ CREATE PROJECT** button: